-Cost Schedules
+Cost Method - Use of Schedules

 Cost schedules were used by the District in mass appraising the properties in the County.
 Included are schedules for commercial real and residential real improvements, business personal property, mobile homes, aircraft, pipelines and compressors.
-The source of commercial real estate and residential real estate schedules is based on information from Marshall and Swift Valuation Service cost guide and local and area construction cost information.
+The source of commercial real estate and residential real estate schedules was based on information from Marshall and Swift Valuation Service cost guide and local and area construction cost information.
 Business personal property schedules come from the Property Tax Assistance Division appraisal manual, Marshall and Swift, NADA automobile and truck booklets, aircraft booklet, NADA mobile home guide and property owner original costs.
-Personal property renditions provided by property owners are also used in the valuation of business personal property.
-Information on costs for pipelines and compressors are gathered from property owners, manufacturers, specific cost guides, consultants and various other sources.
-(Compressor and pipeline cost schedules were maintained by Pritchard and Abbott for the 2016 appraisal year.)
-Costs information from these sources is adjusted for time and location before being applied to the schedules.
+Personal property renditions provided by property owners were also used in the valuation of business personal property.
+Information on costs for pipelines and compressors were gathered from property owners, manufacturers, specific cost guides, consultants and various other sources.
+(Compressor and pipeline appraisals were performed by Pritchard and Abbot for the 2017 appraisal year.)
+Cost information from these sources was adjusted for time and location before being applied to the schedules.

 Renditions are confidential sources and cannot be used for specific information.
 However, data from renditions may be compared with data from cost manuals and used to test for accuracy.
-Data on individual properties is also collected from the field, compiled and analyzed.
-It can be compared to cost information to make localized adjustments.
+Data on individual properties was also collected from the field, compiled and analyzed.
+It was compared to cost information to make localized adjustments.